 This is your final solution for extreme needs.
 An air purifier is far superior to toxic air fresheners as it’s actually designed to remove elements from the air.
 And it’s way safer for your cat.
 You can even purchase an air purifier that’s designed for pets, like this one, to ensure you’re getting the right one because they are kind of expensive.

 The real benefit here is that it’s cleaning everything out of the air, so the litter smell gets better, but also lingering cat hairs get trapped in there as well.
-They even say it helps people with cat hair allergies, but I’m not sure how much I would trust it for that.
+It even helps people with cat allergies.
+If you're worried you may be allergic to cats, take our quiz.

 There’s lots of solutions for improving the overall smell quality of your apartment when it comes to cat litter.
 The easiest solution is to change a cat's diet so their poop doesn’t smell so bad.
 After that, it’s mostly cleaning tricks.
 We would strongly encourage anyone in a small apartment to consider litter box furniture because it’s fun and practical and provides a world of benefits for your day to day living.
 Drop a comment and let us know which tip helped you alleviate the smell of cat litter in your apartment!